 To address the potential faculty conflict of interest regarding graduate student research or employment with the faculty member’s business enterprise, the Conflict of Interest Committee will develop a management plan for the faculty member and their role regarding the student.
 However, it is imperative the graduate students understand their rights and responsibilities as students and scholars when engaged with faculty-owned industry or industry in which a faculty member has an outside interest.
 In addition to the limitations described above for academic-industry relationships:

 - Students Must Always Have Freedom to Publish.
 Freedom to publish and disseminate results are major criteria for assessing the appropriateness of any research project, particularly those involving graduate students.
 Consistent with the mission of the University of Missouri, the integrity of a student’s academic/research experience shall be preserved, including the ability to complete and publish a thesis or dissertation and to freely publish, present, or otherwise disclose the results of research both within the academic community and to the public at large.
 The University precludes assigning to extramural sources the right to keep or make final decisions about what may or may not be published with respect to a student’s dissertation or thesis project.
 Within this general understanding, the University also realizes that circumstances may arise where certain restrictions or limitations may be appropriate.
 Short, reasonable delays may be appropriate, for example, to allow the research sponsor to review publications for inadvertent disclosures of proprietary data or potentially patentable inventions.
 When at all possible, these potential delays should be discussed with the student as early in the research process as possible.
-In the case of a dissertation or thesis, the review MUST be completed prior to submitting the document to the Office of Graduate Studies.
+In the case of a dissertation or thesis, the review MUST be completed prior to submitting the document to the Graduate School.
 Policies that govern graduate student thesis/dissertation publication allow for a short embargo of the dissertation/thesis but it is advisable to ensure the dissertation, in its entirety, contains no proprietary information prior to submission.
 Once submitted, the dissertation/thesis is linked to the degree and withdraw of the dissertation could require rescinding the associated degree.